XML RSSSubscribe To This Site

 Bom dia.

-[bong-deer]* which means "Good morning".
+[bong-DEER]* which means "Good morning".

 Boa tarde.

-[boah-tard]* for "Good afternoon".
+[boah-TARD]* for "Good afternoon".

 Boa noite.

-[boah-no-ee-te]* for "Good evening" or "Good night".
+[boah-NOH-ee-te]* for "Good evening" or "Good night".

 You should greet them back the same way.
 It shows that you respect them and like to be respected as well.